rae-gh/rae/docs/index.md

-# Explotation of Electron Density and Cryo-EM potention in ultra-high resolution structures
+# Exploration of Electron Density and Cryo-EM Potential
+### in ultra-high resolution structures

 The density in a peptide bond:
 .....CA